zincbase/zincserver/docs/Getting started.md

 ["datastore","accessKeyHash","a84825308039ffcc6ea3cdb0022776079651bd00"]
 ```

-and give it the value `"Reader"` (note the string used in the path is the hex encoded SHA1 hash of the the target access key as plain string).
+and give it the value `"Reader"` (note the string used in the path is the hexadecimal encoded SHA1 hash of the the target access key as plain string).

 ## Modifying and creating access profiles, configuring limits, quotas and misc settings